-At YMCA Camp Eberhart we will be layering many different procedures and adaptations to lower the risk of spreading COVID-19.
-This includes mask wearing for campers and staff, programming in reduced group sizes, activities and schedules that provide physical distance between groups, good hygiene practices, proper cleaning and sanitizing, and daily screenings.
-This information is laid out in more detail below.
+YMCA Camp Eberhart will be layering many different procedures and adaptations to lower the risk of spreading COVID-19.
+At this time, Camp Eberhart will be requiring testing, masks in various capacities, reducing group sizes, adapting activities and schedules to provide physical distance between groups, good hygiene practices, and daily screenings.

 Pre-Camp Health Screening

 In order to lower the risk of COVID-19 entering Camp, participants and staff will need to take additional safety measures in the 14 days prior to their arrival.
 This includes good hand washing often, avoiding large group gatherings and close contact with people outside your household, and wearing a face covering that covers both your mouth and nose when around others.

 We ask families to perform health screenings of their camper for 14 consecutive days prior to their scheduled arrival at Camp.
 Symptoms to monitor for include a fever of 100.4 or higher, signs of a fever with chills or sweating, vomiting, diarrhea, abdominal pain, sore throat, new uncontrolled cough that causes difficulty breathing, new onset of severe headache.
 We will also perform a health check on your camper as part of the check-in procedures.

 In addition to Pre-Camp Safety Practices for all program participants, camp is currently employing the following testing regimen for all resident campers.
 Please expect that camp will require the following as a minimum for program participants and staff prior to attendance.

 All resident campers are required to take a COVID-19 Rapid Antigen Test at check-in.

 Campers are recommended to have a PCR COVID-19 test administered 3-5 days before their scheduled arrival at camp.